Eythrope: History

 Alice chose one of the Rothschild family's favourite architects George Devey who had worked at nearby Ascott House, Aston Clinton House and in the villages belonging to the Mentmore Estate.
 Eythrope was something of a deviation from his usual approach.
 It is constructed in red brick with stone dressings.
 With its twisting chimneys, turrets and gables, it is a mixture of Devey's usual Jacobean style and the French Renaissance architecture of Waddesdon Manor.
 This is especially noticeable on the concave roof to the round tower, and the gable on the garden facade which are particularly reminiscent of Waddesdon.
 Because of its small size the house was christened "The Pavilion" or the "Water Pavilion".

-As in other Rothschild homes, French paneling and furniture dressed the rooms.
+As in other Rothschild homes, French panelling and furniture dressed the rooms.
 Alice also collected Renaissance sculpture, paintings and maiolica ware.

 Around the house, Alice developed 30 acres of highly ornamental and innovative gardens that complemented the splendour of Waddesdon Manor.
-She also created a four-acre walled kitchen garden and had built an Old English Tea House (now lost) to the historic parkland.
-A large, rectangular stable block (listed grade II), built in stone and half-timber and three picturesque lodges, were probably designed by W Taylor & Son of Bierton.
+She also created a four-acre walled kitchen garden and added an Old English Tea House (now lost) to the historic parkland.
+A large, rectangular stable block (listed grade II), built in stone and half-timber, and three picturesque lodges, were probably designed by W Taylor & Son of Bierton.
 House parties from Waddesdon Manor would drive the four miles for tea, taking a steam launch up the river to the tea house.

 In 1922 following Alice's death, The Pavilion was inherited by James Armand de Rothschild and his wife Dorothy.
 From 1922 to around 1939, they let it to Syrie Maugham, the estranged wife of Somerset Maugham.
 She added bedrooms and bathrooms to the Pavilion, but by 1957 the wing was structurally unsound.
 In the 1957, James de Rothschild bequeathed Waddesdon Manor, which he had inherited, to the National Trust.
-His widow, Dorothy then moved to the smaller pavilion and made substantial alterations and enlargements in a solid late Victorian/Edwardian architectural style which complemented the original building.
+His widow, Dorothy, then moved to the smaller pavilion and made substantial alterations and enlargements in a solid late Victorian/Edwardian architectural style which complemented the original building.